hhousni/my_professional_website/content/about/main/index.md

         </font>
   </div>
     <br></br>
-  Hello, I'm <b>Housni Hassani</b>, Karibu (welcome in Swahili).
-I'm a Data scientist | Economist and R addict, passionate about Sport and Nature.
-I use scientific methods, process and algorithm to extract knowledge and insights from Data.
-Some topics of Interest but are not limited to Data Analytics, Machine Learning, NLP, Marketing, Economics (Small Island developing states).
+  Hello, I’m Housni Hassani, Karibu (welcome in Swahili).
+I’m a Data scientist | Economist and R addict, passionate about Sport and Nature.
+I use scientific methods, process and algorithms to extract knowledge and insights from data.
+Some topics of interest but are not limited to Data Analytics, Machine Learning, NLP, Marketing, Economics (Small Island developing states).
 I also love teaching mathematics and statics.
       <br></br>

   I was born in [Comoro Islands](https://en.wikipedia.org/wiki/Comoro_Islands), grew up in France and, currently living in Sydney, Australia.
 In my free time, you can find in an outdoor gym doing Calisthenics, on the beach or in a park doing slackline or reading a book.